 In general, there are three different ways that you can bill for services on ConnectWise agreements:

 Block of hours agreements do need a different agreement type, as you will set the agreement type to include a set number of hours.
+You will need a separate agreement type for each rate charged for block hours.

 Base Billing Only